nytimes/react-tracking/README.md

 You can get the type definitions for React Tracking from DefinitelyTyped using `@types/react-tracking`.
 For an always up-to-date example of syntax, you should consult [the react-tracking type tests](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/react-tracking/test/react-tracking-with-types-tests.tsx).

-## 🚀 Segment React Quickstart
+## Related Projects
-Interested in writing analytics code once?
-With Segment, you can collect customer data from any source (web, mobile, server, CRM, etc.) and send it to over 250+ destinations (Google Analytics, Amplitude, Mixpanel, etc.) via the Segment dashboard.
-Follow the [tailored guide for React](https://github.com/segmentio/analytics-react) to get setup.
++ [analytics-react](https://github.com/segmentio/analytics-react): Write analytics code once, collect customer data from any source, and send it to over 250+ destinations with [Segment](https://segment.com/).